10 Things I Wish I Knew About Relationships At 18

 1.You live, you learn

 The most important thing I wish I knew about relationships at 18 is that, no matter what, you learn from them.
-Whether your partner is controlling, brow-beating or whatever the case may be, at the time, you’ll likely ask yourself, “WHY ME?”
+Whether your partner is controlling, brow-beating, or whatever the case may be, at the time, you’ll likely ask yourself, “WHY ME?”
 But, guess what?
 The reason why is you learn through experience.
 You learn that you don’t want this quality in your partner.
-And now that you know the signs, you can avoid it in your next venture.
+And now that you know the signs, you can avoid them in your next venture.

 2. When you enter a relationship, know what you want out of it

 In your mid-to-late teens, you’re probably not thinking ahead.
-All you seem to want at the moment is to be wanted, to have sex, and to be able to say you’re “in a relationship.”
+All you seem to want at the moment is to be wanted, to have lovemaking, and to be able to say you’re “in a relationship.”
 But when it comes down to it, you should know what you and your partner want before someone gets hurt.
 If you both just want to have fun, that’s great.
 But if one wants more than the other, the relationship will end in pain and heartache.

 3. You cannot force someone to want what you want

-When you do know what you want, find a partner who wants the same, because you can’t force someone to commit to you if they don’t want to.
+When you do know what you want, find a partner who wants the same because you can’t force someone to commit to you if they don’t want to.
 And neither should someone expect you to have a fling if you’d prefer a serious relationship.

 4. Trust your gut